-Sam Park: In response to the feedback I have received
+Sam Park: In response to the feedback I have received from my 2014 presentation

 I am Rev. Sun Myung Moon’s second oldest living son.
 My older half-brother Sung Jin lives in Japan.
 I am not tall because I resemble the Choi side of the family who were not tall.
 Also, my father was not that tall.
 I never was asked to supply my DNA by the Unification Church (UC) lawyers to determine paternity during the years of litigation because all the parties understood there was no point to it.
 Here is something to consider: why did the UC go to such great lengths to secure a confidentiality agreement from my mother and I?
 If we were liars, the church would not have bothered.